realicejoanne/indira-dev/README.md

 Using technology supported by [Kata.ai Platform](https://platform.kata.ai), **Indira** was introduced as an artificial chatbot-based assistant so that users can have an easy and comfortable investing experience.

 ## What can Indira do?
-Built by [Kata.ai Platform](https://platform.kata.ai)'s NL Studio, Bot Studio, and CMS Studio, **Indira** is ready to help you understanding how to be success in stock investments.
+Built by [Kata.ai Platform](https://platform.kata.ai)'s NL Studio, Bot Studio, and CMS Studio, **Indira** is ready to help you understanding how to be successful in stock investments.

 #### 🙋Say hello to her!
 First, you can say hello to **Indira** and she will reply you with her warm welcome messages.
 You can ask anything that **Indira** can do.

 #### 📈Information of stock list
 **Indira** will show you the list of registered companies in stock market and what stock can be traded.
-This information is updated daily so be sure to ask her the latest information of stock list everyday!
+This information is updated daily so be sure to ask her the latest information of stock list every day!

 #### 📰Latest news of stock market
 Keep updated with what's new in stock market by asking **Indira** to show you some links of the latest news about stock market from some official websites of stock exchange!